kexiZeroing/kexiZeroing.github.io/src/posts/debugging-css.md

 - Vertical padding and margin doesn’t work for inline elements.
 You would have to change the element’s `display` property to `inline-block` or `block`.

+- Sometimes when we include an image in our markup, a bit of mysterious space is added underneath.
+The problem is that images by default are considered inline elements, and setting `line-height: 0` on the parent can solve it.
+Another way is to set the image `display: block`, which tells flow layout: Hey, this image isn't a word in a sentence.
+It's a block element, and block elements never have any of this inline magic space.
+The third way to solve this is not using flow layout, but set parent `display: flex`.

 - `input`, `video`, `img`, `iframe`, `embed` are replaced elements whose width and height are predefined, without CSS. `iframe` has the default width `300px` and height `150px`.

 - When an element has a `position` value of `absolute`, it becomes a block-level element by default.
 This means that adding `inline-block` or `block` as the display type won’t affect it at all.